 The trail breakdown is 14% beginner, 42% intermediate, and 44% advanced.
 With 165 named trails, that means there are 23 green runs to explore.

 The longest trail at Steamboat is a green named Why Not and it’s over 3 miles long.
-The powdery snow makes this the perfect place to practice, but be sure to go early as it gets worn down throughout the day.
+The powdery snow makes this the best place to learn to ski and practice, but be sure to go early as it gets worn down throughout the day.

 Steamboat also has one of the best ski and snowboard schools in the country.
 I highly recommend a full-day group lesson and if you go during the week, there’s a good chance you’ll be by yourself.
-Don’t miss the opportunity to learn from some of the best instructors out there.
+Don’t miss the opportunity to learn from some of the best instructors for beginner skiers out there.
+It is the best place to learn to ski in Colorado.

 Getting to Steamboat and Accommodations